User Management

 • Attribute all contents to: this option will allow the administrator to assign all the content created by the user to be reassigned to any other user in the system.
 For example, if a group leader changes, all the content created by the outgoing group leader can easily be assigned to the new group leader, as long as that person has been added as a user before the original user is deleted.
 The user who will be taking over the content can be selected from the pulldown menu.

-Once an option is selected, the Comfirm Deletion option can be selected.
+Once an option is selected, select Confirm Deletion.

 What are your feelings